DevMystical/SSH-ControlPanel/README.md

 # SSH-ControlPanel

 SSH Control Panel is a fully customizable framework for creating SSH based control panels to control your projects.
 It enables the creation of custom commands, custom database functions, and can easily be edited to add as many features as you require.
+If you have a question, please read this entire file before creating an issue.
+Thank you, and enjoy!

+Contents:
+1. Configuration Options
+2. Default Commands
+3. Included Classes
+4. Available Functions
+5. Custom Code

 ## Configuration Options